Handheld vacuums have exploded in popularity recently, as more Australians are finding them versatile and powerful

 British-based Dyson is constantly at the cutting-edge of vacuum technology.

-When it comes to handheld offerings too, they refuse to be left behind.
+When it comes to handheld offerings too, they refuse to be left behind with this Dyson handheld vacuum.

 After making a name for itself with some of the best cordless vacuum cleaners around, the V7 Trigger is Dyson’s attempt to capture the handheld vacuum market.

 The V7 Trigger displays potent suction, runs for 30 minutes on lower power modes, has a top-quality motorised tool and is easy to empty.